 Does Your Cat Need a New Playmate?

 When you’re away, your cat can still play.
 A visit from a professional pet sitter is the best way to make sure your cat is getting attention from someone they trust, and exercise with their favorite toys in their home environment.
-If you and your cat live Silver Spring, Takoma Park, or DC, contact us to schedule a Meet & Greet.
+If you and your cat live in Silver Spring, Takoma Park, or DC, contact us to schedule a Meet & Greet.